dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 paradoxes](https://en.wikipedia.org/wiki/List_of_paradoxes).
 Developing
 this awareness of paradoxes is useful for provoking intellectual development, whether late in life or in early childhood.

-- TODO: describe some of the paradoxes at a high level

 <a name="why-should-human-beings-suffer" />